dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 # Cleaning up

-And now you're ready to save and place it into your EFI.
+And now you're ready to save and place it into your EFI under EFI/OC.

 For those having booting issues, please make sure to read the [Troubleshooting section](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/troubleshooting/troubleshooting) first and if your questions are still unanswered we have plenty of resources at your disposal: